lupyuen/nuttx-star64/README.md

 }
 ```

 We see that the UART Offset is shifted by 2 (`regshift`).
-Which means multiply the UART Offset by 4.
+Which means we multiply the UART Offset by 4.

 Thus `CONFIG_16550_REGINCR` should be 4, not 1!

+_How to fix CONFIG_16550_REGINCR?_

 We fix the NuttX Configuration: Device Drivers > Serial Driver Support > 16550 UART Chip support > Address increment between 16550 registers